wowica/xogmios/README.md

 ## Examples

+### Chain Sync

-The following is an example of a module that implement the Chain Sync behaviour.
+The following is an example of a module that implement the **Chain Sync** behaviour.
 This module syncs with the tip of the chain, reads the next 3 blocks and then closes the connection with the server.

 ```elixir
 defmodule ChainSyncClient do